CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Validation-Checks.md

 ## Link MTU Validation Tests

 The link MTU validation tests look for consistency across an interface and appropriate size MTU for VLAN and bridge interfaces.
-You can accomplish this with the following tests:

 | Test Number | Test Name | Description |
 | :---------: | --------- | ----------- |